Your bins

 Organic waste makes up a large proportion of our household waste.
 When added to landfill it is broken down in an anaerobic environment (that's an environment without oxygen) and creates methane, one of our worst greenhouse gases!
 These gases contribute to global warming, therefore the need to reduce these gases is essential.
 And what better way to divert it from landfill than to recycle it into a valuable product.

-Each household has a small kitchen basket and an ongoing year's supply of purple compostable bin liners.
+Each household has a small kitchen basket and an ongoing year's supply of compostable bin liners.
 If you are not within the residential zones but would like to turn your organic waste in to compost you can always have your own compost bin , worm farm or chooks.
 We also have the option for residents who don't have an organics kerbside service to drop their household food and garden waste into our organic bins at our nine Resource Recovery Centres.
 If you would like a kitchen caddy please get in contact with us.

 Recycling